Study Guide to Canada for International Students 2026

 Education System in Canada

 In this section of the article, we will cover the education system in Canada.
 The school systems in Canada vary depending on the province or territory.
-Education is available in both English and French in most places, provided there are enough students in that area speaking the secondary language.
-High school is typical for grades 9 to 12.
+Education is available in both English and French in most places, provided there are enough students in that area speaking the second language.
+High school is typically for grades 9 to 12.
 In Québec, high school ends in grade 11 and is followed by a program that prepares the student for university or a technical field called CEGEP.

 Beyond this, students can either attend vocational schools or enter a university.
 At a university, they will first earn a Bachelor's degree and can continue studies to receive a Master's or a Doctorate degree.
 Vocational students will earn certificates and diplomas that will help improve their skills in various trades.